cpt-waffle/lhl-lectures/w07d2-Immutable-Patterns/NOTES.md

---- First day of react has finished
+Agenda

--- How you all doing?!?!?
+-- How you all doing?
+-- What questions we got on react so far?

--- Kinda confusing
+-- Review

--- alot of things are happening
--- instructions hard to read
--- DIFFERENT ( unlike vanillaJS )
+- Components Building
+- Props

--- State and Props
+- State
--- Immutable Patterns in React!!!
-(AKA or TLDR --- Copy everything destroy original!)
+- Complex-ish state ()
+- Immutable Patterns and why
+(Maybe) BONUS 'prev'